 Retirement Income

-Retirement income isn’t a one-time calculation or a single strategy.
+Retirement income is not a one-time calculation or a single strategy.

-It’s an ongoing process of coordinating spending, income sources, investments, and taxes over time.
+It is an ongoing process of coordinating spending, income, taxes, and investments over time.

 This section explains how retirement income decisions actually work—and why coordination often matters more than individual tactics.